seanhig/spa-stack/README.md

 __Microsoft__: docs were really good and so was the tooling, I still enjoy .NET Core.
 It took me about __5 days__ to sort everything out.

 __SpringBoot__: docs were not so good.
 I think the solution involves a lot more code then would be ideal.
 It took a bit longer at __7 days__, and was not as enjoyable as .NET.
-That said, it wasn't as bad as I expected, and I haven't done Java web development in years.
+That said, it wasn't as bad as I expected.
+A solid #3 on the list.

 __ExpressJS__: docs were old, and I had to rely on sample code examples...  but I'm convinced the only reason people choose the other two backends is because they don't know Node/ExpressJS!
 Took about __1.5 days to get it working__, start to finish.
 If you are going to do REST, I think ExpressJS is still the king.
 And with TypeScript, can it be beat?